learn-co-students/dsc-learn-lessons-dc-ds-career-042219/README.md

 ## Introduction

-This lesson will give you practice with the workflow we will be using for using for the rest of the course and will give you some hands on practice with important tools that you will need to be familiar with as a professional data scientist: the command line, git, GitHub and Jupyter Notebook.
+This lesson will give you practice with the workflow we will be using for the rest of the course and will give you some hands-on practice with important tools that you will need to be familiar with as a professional data scientist: the command line, git, GitHub, and Jupyter Notebook.

 ## Objectives
 You will be able to: